Humanities Symposium

 What is the Humanities Symposium?

 In the simplest formulation, the humanities are academic disciplines that study human culture.
 The study of languages, literature, history, linguistics, jurisprudence, philosophy, archaeology, comparative religion, ethics, and the arts—use methods that are primarily critical and have a significant historical element—as distinguished from the empirical approaches of the natural sciences.
 The study of humanities “tell us where we have been and help us envision where we are going.”
 (The Heart of the Matter, Report of the American Academy of Arts & Science’s Commission on the Humanities and Social Sciences to the U. S. Congress in June 2013).
-As a part of Show Me Research Week and the Spring Research and Creative Achievements Forum, the Humanities Symposium will spotlight the scholarship of undergraduate students working in these important fields, allowing them to help us envision where we are going together.
+As a part of Show Me Research Week, the Humanities Symposium will spotlight the scholarship of undergraduate students working in these important fields, allowing them to help us envision where we are going together.

-For 2024, the Humanities Symposium is being co-sponsored by the School of Languages, Literatures and Cultures with a unifying theme of Artificial Intelligence: Digital Literacy and Making the Future Accessible to All.
-Dr. Christina Carney and Dr. Seth Howes will be co-coordinating the Humanities Symposium programming.
+For 2025, the Humanities Symposium is being co-sponsored by the University of Missouri Center for the Humanities.
+Dr. Seth Howes will be co-coordinating the Humanities Symposium programming.

-The keynote speaker for the Symposium will be Dr. Catherine Knight Steele, Assistant Professor of Communication at the University of Maryland – College Park.
+The keynote speaker for the Symposium will be Dr. Stephanie Hedge from the University of Illinois in Springfield.

 Title: TBA